-SAFECOM Guidance The U.S. Department of Homeland Security Office of Emergency Communications, in coordination with various stakeholder groups, develops the annual SAFECOM Guidance on Emergency Communications Grants.
-The guidance provides recommendations to grantees seeking funding for interoperable emergency communications projects, including allowable costs, items to consider when funding emergency communications projects, grants management best practices for emergency communications grants, and information on standards that ensure greater interoperability.
+The U.S. Department of Homeland Security Office of Emergency Communications, in coordination with various stakeholder groups, develops the annual SAFECOM Guidance on Emergency Communications Grants.
+The guidance provides recommendations to award recipients seeking funding for interoperable emergency communications projects, including allowable costs, items to consider when funding emergency communications projects, awards management best practices for emergency communications awards, and information on standards that ensure greater interoperability.
 The guidance is intended to ensure that federally funded investments are compatible and support national goals and objectives for improving interoperability nationwide.
-Grantees (including sub-grantees) that are using TRGP funds to support emergency communications activities should comply with the latest version of SAFECOM Guidance, including provisions on technical standards that ensure and enhance interoperable communications.
-The most recent version of SAFECOM Guidance is available at: www.safecomprogram.gov/grant/Default.aspx.
+Recipients (including sub-recipients) that are using CPD funds to support emergency communications activities should comply with the latest version of SAFECOM Guidance, including provisions on technical standards that ensure and enhance interoperable communications.
+The most recent version of SAFECOM guidance is available at www.safecomprogram.gov/grant/Default.aspx.

-Quality and accuracy of data Information is only as good as its source, and therefore it is not useful if it is of questionable quality and accuracy.
+Quality and accuracy of data

+Information is only as good as its source; therefore, it is not useful if it is of questionable quality and accuracy.
 Community policing encourages agencies to put safeguards in place to ensure that information from various sources is collected in a systematic fashion and entered into central systems that are linked to one another and checked for accuracy so that it can be used effectively for strategic planning, problem solving, and performance measurement.